 Shooting underwater video is a great way to capture marine life action and share the views we see while diving.
-We know that shaky footage is virtually unwatchable, but also that it’s so hard to hold the camera steady – especially a small GoPro.
-So how do the pros keep their GoPro steady while diving?
+We know that shaky footage is virtually unwatchable, but also know that it’s so hard to hold the camera steady – especially a small GoPro camera.

 It’s also important to use the best GoPro settings for underwater video.

 My first advice for shooting any underwater video is to master your buoyancy without the camera.

 If you’re scuba diving and floating up and down or struggling to keep your legs, fins and arms still, then you’ll likely have very noticeable shaking in your footage.